Andreja28/FES-API/README.md

 ### Create workflow

-This request specifies which workflow will be run and uploads two files (`.zip` containing all the input files for the workflow and `.yaml` file).
+Parameters:

-`type` field must be either `cwl` or `toil` `workflow-template` field specifies the template from which the workflow will be created `metadata` field specifies some description of the workflow that is being created
+* `type` - field must be either `cwl` or `toil`
+* `workflow-template` - field specifies the template from which the workflow will be created
+* `metadata` (optional) - field specifies some description of the workflow that is being created

+This request specifies which workflow will be run and uploads two files:

+* `yaml` - `.yaml` file that contains input bindings for the specified workflow
+* `input_zip` (optional) - `.zip` file containing all the input files for the workflow if neccessary

 Creating workflow from `toil` template:
 ```bash